-The botanical name of vetiver is Vetiveria Zizanoides or Andropogon Muricatus.
+The botanical name of vetiver is Vetiveria zizanoides or Andropogon muricatus.
 This grass has a very pleasant, mild, earthy, and musky smell which has a cooling effect on the body and the mind.
-The dried grass and its roots are used to thatch the side panels of water based room and window coolers, since it cools and adds fragrance to the moist air.
+The dried grass and its roots are used to thatch the side panels of the water-based room and window coolers since it cools and adds fragrance to the moist air.

-The essential oil of vetiver is obtained through steam distillation of its roots and its main components are alpha vetivone, benzoic acid, beta vetivone, furfurol, vetiverol, vetivene and vetivenyl vetivenate.
-Its essential oil is also used extensively in the perfume industries, including perfumes for the body, room fresheners, and coolers, as well as cosmetics, soaps, oils and as a flavoring agent in beverages, sorbets, and food stuffs.
+The essential oil of vetiver is obtained through steam distillation of its roots and its main components are alpha vetivone, benzoic acid, beta vetivone, furfurol, vetiverol, vetivene, and vetivenyl vetivenate.
+Its essential oil is also used extensively in the perfume industries, including perfumes for the body, room fresheners, and coolers, as well as cosmetics, soaps, oils and as a flavoring agent in beverages, sorbets, and foodstuffs.

 Health Benefits of Vetiver Essential Oil

 This essential oil is very popular in aromatherapy and has many medicinal properties, which are described in greater detail below.

 The soothing and cooling effects of vetiver essential oil calm and pacify all sorts of inflammation.
 It is particularly good at providing relief from inflammation in both the circulatory and nervous system.
 It is also found to be an appropriate treatment for inflammation caused by sunstroke, dehydration, and loo, which is the name given to very hot and dry winds prevalent during summer in the dry South Asian regions.

 Cicatrizant agents are substances that speed up the eradication or disappearance of scars and other marks on the skin.
 It also promotes the growth of new tissues in the affected places which replace the dead and discolored tissues and helps achieve a uniform look.
 This is also useful for post-delivery stretch marks for pregnant women, fat cracks, after spots left by pox, and burns.